oroinc/documentation/backend/file-storage/index.rst

 As a result, the **acme.file_manager** service will be the entry point of your new private file storage.

-By default, if the Gaufrette local filesystem adapter is used to store files for a file system, the data will be saved to the sub-directory with the name of the Gaufrette filesystem used for this file storage.
+By default, if the Gaufrette local filesystem adapter is used to store files for a filesystem, the data will be saved to the sub-directory with the name of the Gaufrette filesystem used for this file storage.

 For the previous example, this default path is the ``var/data/some_storage`` directory of the application.

-For the public file system, it is ``public/media/your_filesystem_name``.
+For the public filesystem, it is ``public/media/your_filesystem_name``.

 You can change this sub-directory name by setting them as the second parameter of the file manager service declaration: